Is Wendell really John’s middle name?

 John’s days are all different.
 His day is a combination of writing, reading, planning, investigating, and holding business meetings.
 He is the king of multi-tasking.
 Some days he will allocate several hours to writing, especially when he encounters a story angle that he hadn’t previously considered.
 Other days he may only devote a short time to the writing process.
 However, his motto is “Make sure you write something every day, however long or short.”
 He has a habit of completing a draft, giving it to a community of people to read, and not looking at his work for an extended period of time.

 Does John have any advice for aspiring writers?

 First determine if writing, and the rigor associated with it, is something that intrigues you, calls you, and you love.
 Then, find a subject that is a strong interest, be committed to the process, find your unique writing style, and work to make it the best it can be.
 Also, pay close attention to details.

 May I send John a book to be signed?

-Yes… as soon as the book is released, John would be happy to sign any number of books you send him.
+Yes… as soon as his books are released, John would be happy to sign any number of books you send him.

 When does the website post updated appearance dates and locations?